MCamish29/ride-guide-wdw/README.md

 ### Unfixed bugs
 Responsiveness of the website worked on all devices.
 The images on the index.html positioning needs to be address on larger screen sizes to have a better screen prescence

+## Deployment

 ### Version Control

 The website was created and commited using Visual Studio Code, to be then pushed by GitHub desktop to the remote repository 'ride-guide-wdw'

+The following git commands were used throughout development to push code to the remote repo:

+- git add <*file*>
+- git commit -m "commit message"
+- git push

 ### Deployment to GitHub Pages